What are the key features of an AI intranet for enterprise organizations in 2026?

 2. Instant answers with AI search, chatbots, personal assistants, and email summaries

-In 2026, employees don’t want search results — they want answers.
+In 2026, employees want fast answers, not search results to sort through.
 Modern AI intranets deliver instant, conversational responses through AI search, chatbots, personal assistants, and even AI-generated email summaries.
 Instead of scanning document lists, employees ask a question and get one clear, actionable response.

 Employees spend up to 1.8 hours a day searching for information, according to McKinsey.
-AI assistants reduce that friction by turning the intranet into a resolution engine — not just a repository — helping organizations reclaim productivity and move faster with confidence.
+AI assistants reduce that friction by turning the intranet into a resolution engine that helps organizations reclaim productivity and move faster with confidence.

 Why this matters at enterprise scale